-Description Main Account WTE Total Status/ Comments R'000 R'000 R'000 Bucket Eradication Project 1 503 707 - 1 503 707 Based on insufficient evidence, the Accounting Officer decided, not to pursue disciplinary action.
-The employee was informed accordingly.
-Closeout report is being compiled to assess value for money which is part of the condonation process.
-Financial advisory services 17 901 - 17 901 The Employee has transferred to the Gauteng Provincial Treasury and the charges were subsequently transferred in terms of Section 16B of the Public Service Act to the new department.
-The hearing is in process and the Department is cooperating with the current employer to bring the matter to a conclusion.
-The hearing dates are $22 - 29$ May 2023 and $7 - 9$ June 2023.
+Description Main Account WTE Total Status/ Comments R'000 R'000 R'000 Bucket Eradication Project 1 503 707 - 1 503 707 Closeout report is being compiled to assess value for money which is part of the condonation process.
+Financial advisory services 17 901 - 17 901 The matter is in progress with both the disciplinary proceedings and court case on track.
+The case with the South African Police Service will be followed- up for progress reporting.
+Internal controls have been strengthened to prevent repeat of the incident.
+Court case to recover the possible overpayment is ongoing.
+The matter has been set down for hearing on 05 February 2024.
 Desalination Plant Richards Bay 301 168 9 684 310 852 Two employees implicated.
-Hearing in respect of one employee has been concluded and she was found guilty and dismissed on 4 November 2022.
+Hearing in respect of the employee has been concluded and she was found guilty and dismissed on 4 November 2022.
 Hearing in respect of the other employee is pending.
 New allegations have been received and he was served with an audi-alteram partem letter on 11 May 2023.
-Gift of the Givers (Bucket Eradication Programme) 20 376 - 20 376 There is an ongoing case that started on 14 December 2022, in the KZN High Court between the Department and Gift of the Givers Foundation.
-Total 6 047 316 2 272 275 8 319 591 -
+Bucket Eradication Programme (litigation) 20 376 - 20 376 There is an ongoing case that started on 14 December 2022, in the KZN High Court between the Department and the Service Provider.
+Vaal Intervention 97 728 - 97 728 Submitted to Labour Relations to implement consequence management.
+Usuthu Vaal Emergency works - 18 226 Submitted to Labour Relations to implement consequence management.
+Total 6 145 044 2 290 501 8 435 545